kiwidisco/kiwidisco/README.md

 I'm currently looking for Summer / Fall 2025 internships.

 - 🔭 I’m currently working on: an ObsidianMd plugin to aid Chinese users, and my personal portfolio website.
-- 📫 How to reach me: djjd_ on Discord
 - 😄 Here is a cat I hired to stare at you:

 <div align = 'center'>